|Tour overview||Tour fast facts|

-We’ll spend these two days birding at the Bobiri and Owabi Forest Reserves.
-We shall take the opportunity to sample the culture, history, art and crafts of the Ashantis; with visits to the Prempeh II Museum and other tourist sites in and around Kumasi.
-We’d encounter birds like the Golden Greenbul, Forest Wood Hoopoe, Dusky Crested Flycatcher, Blue Malkoha, Swamp Palm Bulbul, Red-billed Helmet Shrike, Red-headed Quelea, White-crested Hornbill among many other varieties.
-Overnight in Kumasi.
+Welcome to yet another day which promises to be jam-packed with beautiful birds and sounds.
+We’ll go birding at the Bobiri Butterfly Sanctuary and the Bunso Arboretum We should encounter birds such as the Golden Greenbul, Forest Wood Hoopoe, Dusky Crested Flycatcher, Blue Malkoha, Swamp Palm Bulbul, Red-billed Helmet Shrike, Red-headed Quelea, White-crested Hornbill among many other varieties.
+Overnight at nearby hotel.

 End of Tour